 Consultant, Private Client Department

 John is a Past President of the Law Society of Ireland.
 He is also a former Chairperson of The Law Society Law Reform Committee and the Guidance and Ethics Committee, during which time he was involved in the production of The Charity Law Report in July 2012.
 This report recommended a total overhaul of charity legislation in Ireland.
 Many of the recommendations referred to in the report were incorporated in the Charities Act 2009.
-John is the author of a best-selling book entitled ‘Law & Finance in Retirement’, which is currently being updated and is due for release in 2016.
+John is the author of a best-selling book entitled ‘Law & Finance in Retirement’, which was updated in November 2016.

 He is a former director of St. Michael’s House and he has spent a number of years lecturing to members of organisations who assist persons with an intellectual disability.
 John has given legal assistance to the Alzheimer Society of Ireland over many years.